m-stearns/trucks-and-packages/README.md

 - Viewing a specific package -> `GET /packages/:package_id`
 - Assign a package to a truck -> `PUT /trucks/:truck_id/packages/:package_id`
 - Remove a package from a truck -> `DELETE /trucks/:truck_id/packages/:package_id`
+- View all trucks (limits view to only trucks created by that owner, pagination implemented with hard limit of 5 trucks per page) -> `GET /trucks?offset=#`

 *Note: Each resource must be prefixed with the application URL; for local development use* `http://localhost:8080`